adamcath/haute-codeture/haute-codeture.md

 Sometimes we don't want to do every conceivable thing right now.
-Sometimes we're cutting corners to hit a deadline; sometimes you're just pretty sure this thermal exhaust port is too small to fire a proton torpedo into.
-So you whip out a Light Sharpie and scribble a quick `TODO` on the exhaust port so you don't forget to come back to it.
+Sometimes we're cutting corners to hit a deadline; sometimes you're just pretty sure this thermal exhaust port is too small to fire a proton (TODO sp?) torpedo into.
+So you whip out a Death Sharpie and scribble a quick `TODO` on the exhaust port so you don't forget to come back to it.

 But maybe you didn't come back to it, and maybe there was a small security breach.
 You get hauled before the emperor.
 "Why didn't you tell anyone about